Matt-Crow/PreciousPhotographyShop/README.md

 Need to figure out how to clear the entity manager cache for if database updates and an Entity needs the new data

-Need to figure out how to make one to many table of userIds to photographIds

 Might be able to use without the database by commenting out the "@Service" in RealDatabaseInterface, and uncommenting "@Service" in BadExampleDatabase